Tonysw2/calculator-reactjs-app/README.md

 # Calculator ReactJS App

-Transform javascript calcuator into a ReactJD calculator to pratice.
+Transform javascript calcuator into a ReactJS calculator to pratice.

 How to run the project: